billwallis/sql-problems/src/reviews.md

 The only DB options are DB2, MySQL, Oracle, and SQL Server 😭

-There are only two "hard" SQL problem (using the "difficulty" filter, not the "skills" filter).
+There are only two "hard" SQL problems (using the "difficulty" filter, not the "skills" filter).

 There aren't enough hard questions, so someone prepping for a senior role will run out of questions very quickly.